 How to Make:

-Bring this rasam mixer over the stove on high flame.
+5. Bring Pineapple rasam mixer over the stove on high flame.
 When bubble starts appearing in the middle, it is the time to switch of the stove.
-Rasam should neither boiled nor undercooked.
+Rasam should neither boiled nor under cooked.
 So please keep an eye, and wait for the ingredients starts floating on the top.